Related Topics

 Mistake 3: Guessing when picking specific plans

 It can be very difficult and time-consuming to compare all of the plans that are available.
-Choosing a Medicare plan is too important to leave to guesswork.
-Take the time to review health insurance needs before the first—and subsequent—enrollment periods.
+But choosing a Medicare plan is too important to leave to guesswork.
+Take the time to review your health insurance needs before the first—and subsequent—enrollment periods.

 - Do you have health insurance from another source?